Same-sex marriage in Maryland: Passage and referendum

 The Civil Marriage Protection Act was reintroduced to the General Assembly on January 23, 2012.
 The new version of the bill contained provisions that more explicitly protects religious leaders, institutions, and their programs from legal action if they refuse to officiate or provide facilities for a same-sex marriage or couple as a matter of their doctrine.
 During the legislative process, several high-profile political figures attempted to persuade legislators to vote in favor of the bill, including former President Bill Clinton, former Vice President Dick Cheney, Terry McAuliffe, and Ken Mehlman.
 The House of Delegates passed the bill with a 72–67 vote on February 17, 2012 and the Senate passed with a 25–22 vote on February 23, 2012.
 To secure support from some lawmakers who desired to submit the law to a public referendum, the bill was amended to take effect on January 1, 2013.

 Governor O'Malley signed the bill on March 1, 2012.
 In June 2012, referendum supporters submitted 109,313 valid signatures to the State Secretary, John P. McDonough, more than the 55,736 required for a ballot in Maryland.
-The language of Referendum Question 6 informed voters that the Civil Marriage Protection Act would allow same-sex couples to obtain a civil marriage license, protect clergy from having to perform any particular marriage ceremony in violation of their religious beliefs, and affirm that each religious faith has exclusive control over its own theological doctrine regarding who may marry within that faith.
+The language of Question 6 informed voters that the Civil Marriage Protection Act would allow same-sex couples to obtain a civil marriage license, protect clergy from having to perform any particular marriage ceremony in violation of their religious beliefs, and affirm that each religious faith has exclusive control over its own theological doctrine regarding who may marry within that faith.
 On November 6, 2012, the measure passed with 52.4% of the vote.
 On November 29, 2012, Attorney General Gansler issued a legal opinion stating that court clerks could accept applications for marriage licenses immediately and issue them on December 6, 2012, as long as the effective date on the licenses specified January 1, 2013.
 20 out of the 23 counties in Maryland and the city of Baltimore chose to issue the licenses ahead of schedule.
 Among the first couples to be issued a license were Jessie Weber and Nancy Eddy, who received a marriage license at the Clarence M. Mitchell Jr. Courthouse in Baltimore.
 "It's important from a legal standpoint, to have the protections of marriage.
 But even more than that, it's affirming to be recognized by the state.
 Our ceremony was with our community, our family, our friends, but this feels like being with the entire state.
-So this is really special.", Weber said.
+So this is really special", Weber said.
 The first marriages were solemnized on Tuesday, January 1, 2013.
 The Mayor of Baltimore, Stephanie Rawlings-Blake, married six couples at Baltimore City Hall that day.

 Maryland statutes now state the following: